simonangel-fong/Note_Tech/cloud/terraform/state/state.md

 - Format

   - `State` snapshots are stored in `JSON` format and new Terraform versions are generally **backward compatible** with state snapshots produced by earlier versions.

 ---

+### Lab: manipulate state

+- apply
+- state list
+- state show
+- state mv
+- state rm
+- terraform import

+---

+- Common use cases required to modify the state:
+  - upgrade the tf version
+  - rename a resource without recreating it
+  - Change a key in a for_each withou recreating the resources
+  - Change position of a resource in a list (resource[0], resource[1])
+  - Stop managing a resource without destroying it.

+---